nemanjapetrovic/dev-env-setup/README.md

 ## Setting up Putty

-- Run VirtualBox machine and login to machine username/password : vagrant/vagrant
+- Run VirtualBox machine and log in to machine username/password: vagrant/vagrant
 - Run command ```ifconfig```
-- Under eth0 you will see an ip address, copy it, example: "192.168.56.101"
+- Under eth0 you will see an IP address, copy it, example: "192.168.56.101"
 - Open Putty and insert into Saved sessions new {SESSION_NAME}
-- Insert ip address you copied
+- Insert IP address you copied
-- Under Logging (treeview on the left) select options you need, I typically select place where to store the log file and name of it
+- Under Logging (tree view on the left) select options you need, I typically select place where to store the log file and name of it
 - Click button Save and your putty session will be saved
 - Now create on desktop shortcut to ```"C:\Program Files\PuTTY\putty.exe" -ssh -load {SESSION_NAME}```